validmind/validmind-library/README.md

 ## Adding a copyright header

-When adding new Python files to the project, you can add the ValidMind copyright header to any files that are missing it by running:
+When adding new Python or stand-alone Jupyter Notebook files to the project, you can add the ValidMind copyright header to any files that are missing it by running:

 ```bash